hall757/guacamole/README.md

 My first try at this included the whole build environment to install guacd from source.
 The resulting docker image was too big and took forever to deploy.

-I couldn't find a repo with verssion 0.9.2 of docker packaged for centos6.
+I couldn't find a repo with version 0.9.2 of docker packaged for centos6.
 I built my own based on a SRPM found on fedora rawhide (guacamole-server-0.9.2-2.fc22.src.rpm).

 Those binary RPMS build by me are included in this package until I find a version that